 - Add any styling you like!

 - Optional: add a ‘loading’ component that displays from the time the form is submitted until the information comes back from the API.
+Use DevTools to test for low-end devices.

 - Push that baby to github and share your solution below!